knative/docs/docs/serving/autoscaling/autoscaling-metrics.md

             autoscaling.knative.dev/target-utilization-percentage: "70"
     ```
     !!! note
-        The `autoscaling.knative.dev/target-utilization-percentage` annotation for "Concurrency" specifies a percentage value
+        The `autoscaling.knative.dev/target-utilization-percentage` annotation for "Concurrency" specifies a percentage value.
+See [Configuring targets](autoscaling-targets.md) for more details.

 === "Requests per second"